refinedev/refine/README.md

 👉 Check out the [Refine<>Tailwind Tutorial](https://refine.dev/docs/tutorials/headless-tutorial/) to learn how to use **refine** in a pure *headless* way.

-👉 Visit [Learn the Basics Page](https://refine.dev/docs/getting-started/overview/) to get informed about the fundemental concepts.
+👉 Visit [Learn the Basics Page](https://refine.dev/docs/getting-started/overview/) to get informed about the fundamental concepts.

 👉 Read more on [Advanced Tutorials ](https://refine.dev/docs/advanced-tutorials/) for different usage scenarios.